 The Steering Group Advisory Committee will:

-1. Provide advice to a Steering Group comprised representatives from NHMRC, the Department of Health, and the New Zealand Ministry of Health.
+1. Provide advice to a Steering Group comprised representatives from NHMRC, the Australian Government Department of Health, Disability and Aged Care, and the New Zealand Ministry of Health.

 2. Provide expert advice to the Steering Group on priority nutrients for review.